781flyingdutchman/background_downloader/README.md

 Note that the implementation of this feature creates a regular `DownloadTask` for each chunk, with the group name 'chunk' which is now a reserved group.
 You will not get updates for this group, but you will get normal updates (status and/or progress) for the `ParallelDownloadTask`.

-Parallel downloads do not support the use of URIs.
+Parallel downloads do not support the use of URIs, and on Android the chunk downloads do not support the User Initiated Download Transfer service (so you must keep the chunks small enough that they do not exceed the 9 minute limit).

 ## Managing tasks and the queue